JanusGraph/janusgraph/janusgraph-examples/example-berkeleyje/README.md

 [Oracle Berkeley DB Java Edition](http://www.oracle.com/technetwork/database/berkeleydb/overview/index-093405.html) is an embedded database, so it runs within your application rather than as a standalone server.
-By including the `janusgraph-berkeleyje` dependency, the required jar files are pulled in.
 The data is stored in a directory on the file system.

 [Apache Lucene](http://lucene.apache.org/) is an embedded index, so it runs within your application rather than as a standalone server.
-By including the `janusgraph-lucene` dependency, the required jar files are pulled in.
 The data is stored in a directory on the file system.

 ## JanusGraph configuration